By Alison Jones

 How to clean decking with a pressure washer

-Other points to consider
+Other points to consider when cleaning your deck

-Stihl, the makers of garden and power tools, recommend that you find out what kind of wood your decking is made from before choosing the best method for cleaning.
+STIHL recommends that you find out what kind of wood your decking is made from before choosing the best method for cleaning.

 Class 1 and 2 hardwoods